-Investor Bulletin: Protecting Your Online Brokerage Accounts from Fraud
+Updated Investor Bulletin: Protecting Your Online Investment Accounts from Fraud

-The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help investors protect their online brokerage accounts from fraud.
-As with all web-based accounts, investors should take precautions to help ensure that their online brokerage accounts remain secure.
+The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help investors protect their online investment accounts from fraud.
+As with all web-based accounts, investors should take precautions to help ensure that their online investment accounts remain secure.
 These online security tips can help.

 Pick a “strong” password, keep it secure, and change it regularly.
-Select a strong password for your online brokerage account.
+Select a strong password for your online investment account.
 A strong password is one that is not easy to guess and generally uses eight or more characters that include symbols, numbers, and both capital and lowercase letters.
-A strong password is not based on common words, phrases, or personal information such as a name or birthday.
-Keep your password in a safe place and out of plain sight.
-Never share your password on the Internet, by e-mail, or over the phone.
+A strong password should not use words found in a dictionary, or personal information such as a name or birthday.
+Make sure you secure your password and never share it via electronic messaging (such as e-mail or text messages) or over the phone.
 In addition, you should change your password regularly.

-Use two-step verification, if available.
-Your brokerage firm may offer or require a two-step verification process for access to your online account.
-With a two-step verification process, each time you attempt to log into your account your brokerage sends a unique code to either your e-mail or cell phone.
+Use two-step verification or “two-factor” authentication, if available.
+Your investment firm may offer or require a two-step verification process for access to your online account.
+Two-step verification is a practical way to add further security to your account by requiring a second factor to your username and password sequence.
+With a two-step verification process, each time you attempt to log into your account from an unrecognized computer, your investment firm sends a unique code to either your e-mail or mobile device.
 Before you can gain access to your account, you must enter this code and your password.

 Use different passwords for different online accounts (i.e., brokerage, banking, retirement, or other similar financial accounts).
 Avoid using the same password for different online services, particularly for financial accounts.
 Using a single password for different online financial accounts is the equivalent of using a single key for your car, house, and mailbox – if the key is lost or stolen, you potentially give away access to everything.
 While using multiple passwords increases the difficulty of managing passwords, it significantly improves security.

-Avoid using public computers to access your online brokerage account.
-Try to avoid accessing your online brokerage account on a public computer.
+Avoid using public computers to access your online investment accounts.
+Try to avoid accessing your online investment accounts on a public computer.
 If you must use a public computer to access your account, remember:

-Use caution with wireless connections.
-If you use a wireless connection to the Internet (including a wireless home network) to access your online brokerage account, make sure your computer is secure and has current anti-virus software and a firewall enabled.
+Use caution with wireless (or “Wi-Fi”) connections.
+If you use a wireless connection to the Internet (including a wireless home network) to access your online investment accounts, make sure your computer or mobile device is secure and has current software updates, anti-virus software and a firewall enabled.
 You can learn more about security issues relating to wireless networks on the website of the WiFi Alliance at http://www.wi-fi.org/discover-wi-fi/security.

 If you access your account on a public wireless connection, such as at a coffee shop or airport, you should use extra caution.
 It is very easy to “eavesdrop” on Internet traffic, including passwords and other sensitive data, on a public wireless network.
 If you use a public wireless network, remember: